shupx/swarm_sync_sim/README.en.md

 ##### 2. ROS node side

-If a ROS node needs the clock to wait until it finishes executing a piece of codes (usually a loop), then it should register to the sim_clock first and request the clock update every time it completes one loop or sleeps at one thread.
+If a ROS node needs the clock to wait until it finishes executing a piece of code (usually a loop), then it should register to the sim_clock first and request the clock update every time it completes a loop or sleeps at one thread.
 Fortunately, this process is encapsulated by this project.
 What you need to do is just **replacing the ROS time related APIs with those provided by this project.**

 For cpp ROS nodes: